Hockey Milano Rossoblu

-Hockey Milano Rossoblu is an ice hockey team from Milan, Italy.
+Hockey Milano Rossoblu was an ice hockey team from Milan, Italy.
 It replaced Milano Vipers (league team 5 times Italian Champion) after that organization was disbanded in 2008.
-It is currently playing in Alps Hockey League, joining in 2018 after replacing HC Neumarkt-Egna, which withdrew due to financial difficulties.
+They played in the Alps Hockey League, joining in 2018 after replacing HC Neumarkt-Egna, which withdrew due to financial difficulties.

 History

 Foundation

 After the disbandment of the Milano Vipers in 2008, former executives of the Vipers led by Ico Migliore and Tiziano Terragni, announced the foundation of a new team, Hockey Milano Rossoblu.